itom-project/itom/docs/userDoc/source/02_installation/build_dependencies.rst

 Build dependencies
 ==========================

-This setup lists third-party software packages and libraries, that are required if you want to build |itom| from sources.
+This setup lists third-party software packages and libraries that are required if you want to build |itom| from sources.
 If you run a setup-release of |itom| none of these dependencies (besides a python 3 installation) are required.
 Most of the following hints address the build on a Windows operating system.
 However the required packages are mainly the same for Linux and most components can directly be obtained by the specific package manager of your Linux distribution.